"Ultimate Perfect World" Blademaster Build Guide

 - Blades: Attack speed is 1.11 attacks per second.
 Their average minimum damage is 4th, their average maximum damage is 3rd, and their DPS is 3rd.
 Lowest in most categories, this would not be a high choice for me.

 Fists(8.93 in DPS)-Fist are all about DPS, they are super quick, and with any build that you will use fists, your dex will be pretty high, offering you the most crits possible.
 Although per hit damage is the lowest out of all the weapons, the speed makes up for it.
 Fists come in two forms, fists and claws, and we will talk about both.
 Ranges are the same and the smallest of all the Blademaster Weapons at 2.5m, and attack speeds are the same at a whopping 1.43 per second.

-	So, there is your run down of all the weapons and what they are all capable of and used for.
+So, there is your rundown of all the weapons and what they are all capable of and used for.
 I hope this helps make your choice a little easier.
 For most people just starting a blademaster, I recommend using axes.
-They offer the most forgiveness and the most "Bank for you buck".
+They offer the most forgiveness and the most "Bank for your buck".
 They are and will always be my primary choice.
-To me all other weapons are specialty weapons and should be treated as such.
+To me, all other weapons are specialty weapons and should be treated as such.

 Part three of the ultimate blademaster guide is going to cover gear.
 Gear seems mostly straight forward.
 Not like weapons really.
 But I will try to break it down in as much detail as possible.

 Always use heavy armor.
 Never get tempted to try to build a super high dex blademaster and throw hin in some Light armor, this is true fail.
 If you want something along this route I would recommend you play an assassin.

 Never buy your gear from the vendor.
 This is the bottom of the barrel gear.
 I will tell you to always make your own or buy something from the Auction house.
 Never settle for the junk.
 It really makes a difference.